PrivateGER/GreenLight/README.md

 isNumber(78); // => true Get a boolean value depending if passed value is a number exit(0); // Terminate the program with the passed exit code.
 0 = normal, anything else = error httpGet("https://example.com/"); // Send a HTTP GET request to the provided URI, returns string with response text run("ls"); // Run a system command and receive output after the command has exited.
-Returns NULL if an error occurs.
+Returns STDERR if an error occurs.
 ```